 Prior to his stint at Miami, Barnett was the offensive line coach and running game coordinator at Illinois State for four seasons.
-He was named offensive coordinator prior to the 2013 season for the Redbirds.
+He was named offensive coordinator prior to the 2013 season.
 Illinois State participated in the FCS Playoffs in 2012.

-In his time with the Redbirds the offense averaged 145.7 yards per game on the ground and allowed just 1.3 sacks per game.
-In 2011 the Redbird offensive line allowed only six sacks in 11 contests, as the team averaged 183.4 rushing yards per game while posting a 7-4 record.
+In his time with the Redbirds, the offense averaged 145.7 yards per game on the ground and allowed just 1.3 sacks per outing.
+In 2011, the Redbird offensive line allowed only six sacks in 11 contests, as the team averaged 183.4 rushing yards per game while posting a 7-4 record.
 The six sacks allowed that season ranked third-best in the country and the Redbirds produced their first 1,000-yard rusher since 2006.

 Prior to Illinois State, Barnett had a two-year stint as the offensive line coach at Division II powerhouse Grand Valley State, which advanced to the 2009 NCAA Division II national title game.
 In his two seasons at GVSU as offensive line coach, he helped the Lakers’ offense become one of the best in the country.